Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/LUT-Authoring-Resolve.md

 5. Back in Resolve, click the **Update Lists** button.
 6. Set the **Video Monitor Lookup Table** to **Linear to sRGB r1**.

-**Note**: You only need to do step 1 to 5 once for Resolve in general, and step 6 for each project.
+**Note**: You only need to do steps 1 to 5 once for Resolve in general, and step 6 for each project.

 Import the EXR into Resolve and apply the **Unity Log To Linear r1** LUT to it.
 To apply the LUT: